Haikal02-alt/Trinity-Linux/README.md

-Unlike Triaxis Which Is Ubuntu LTS Based Trinity Is A Fedora Based Distro Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Only Have Default Desktop Environment Kde Plasma
+Unlike Triaxis Which Is Ubuntu LTS Based Trinity Is A Fedora Based Distro Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Only Have Default Desktop Environment Gnome

 Unlike Triaxis Which It Have Kde Plasma 5.27.12 Trinity Will Have KDE Plasma 6 Unlike Triaxis Which It Have Neofetch Trinity Will be Have Fastfetch